CodeWithRiyan/mild-ui/README.md

 # mild-ui

-mild-ui is a cross-framework UI component library inspired by the copy-paste approach of shadcn/ui but extended to work across React, Vue, and Svelte.
+mild-ui is a cross-framework UI component library inspired by the copy-paste approach of shadcn/ui but extended to work across React, and Vue.
 The library employs a framework-agnostic core with specific adapters for each supported framework, allowing developers to use consistent components regardless of their frontend framework choice.

 ## Features

-- ✅ Cross-framework compatibility: Works with React, Vue, and Svelte
+- ✅ Cross-framework compatibility: Works with React, and Vue
 - 🧩 Framework-agnostic core: Components designed with a framework-agnostic approach
 - 🌈 Unified developer experience: Consistent API and styling across all frameworks
 - 🎨 Extensible styling: Built with CSS variables for easy theming